oakslab/trial-day-repository/README.md

 - PostgreSQL Database
   - Docker is required for this step!
-  - Run `npm run local -w database` will download and run local postgreSQL database for you.
+  - Run `pnpm run --filter=database local` will download and run local postgreSQL database for you.

 ### Installation